chenjiaj109550158/subspec_v2/README.md

 conda activate subspec
 ```

-Then, install [PyTorch 2.6.0](https://pytorch.org/get-started/previous-versions/) from the official website.
+Then, install [PyTorch](https://pytorch.org/get-started/locally/) from the official website.

 Install the rest of the base requirements:

 ```setup
 pip install -r requirements.txt
 ```
-> Newer versions are also supported, while the experiments in the paper were performed with these versions.

 You will need to install the additional libraries for quantization: